zl1e08/studying/README.md

-This repo is used to take some note for studying
+This repo is used to take some notes for studying